 If you choose all 10, that’s great!
 Then, stick to this list to guide you throughout the year.

 Start by printing and filling out this Pick 6 Marketing Menu to use as a handy reference.
 Give a copy to your Walsworth sales rep as well, and use it to keep your sales and marketing on track throughout the year.

 Want more help?
-Fill out the quick form on the right to receive helpful reminders and encouragement throughout the year to stay on track.
+Fill out the quick form below to receive helpful reminders and encouragement throughout the year to stay on track.

 Statistics show that emails are effective at reaching adults.
 Make it easy on yourself and parents by using our Parent Email Program (PEP).